Your Audience Benefits From This Simple Shift

 Over the next 20 minutes, you are going to learn (see, discover) several easy-to-implement time management ideas so you can get more done in less time and have more time for yourself.

-Feel free to replace “learn” with “see,” “discover,” or other word that’s comfortable for you.
-Since most of us are visual, I use “see,” even though I seldom use slides.
+Feel free to replace “learn” with “see,” “discover,” or another word that’s comfortable for you.
+Since most of us are visual learners, I use “see,” even though I seldom use slides.

-Be sure to implement this benefits package in any presentation, no matter the length.
+Seldom do you get so many positive results from such a small change.
+And there’s no reason not to use this idea.
+So, be sure to implement it in any presentation, no matter the length.
 You’ll be glad you did, and so will your listeners.